 Identifying Responsible Parties

-Potentially liable actors include the driver, the trucking company, cargo loaders, maintenance providers, and manufacturers.
-Assigning responsibility requires documentary links to each role, from dispatch logs to repair invoices.
+Potentially liable actors may include the driver, the trucking company, cargo loaders, maintenance providers, and vehicle or component manufacturers.
+Assigning responsibility requires documentary links to each role, such as dispatch logs, inspection reports, driver qualification files, and repair invoices that show who controlled safety-related decisions.

 Proving Negligence: Duty, Breach, Causation, and Damages